 We went to Gati village, ward no# 9, in Sindhupalchok.

-About all the 110 houses collapsed except for a recently built block house and a Kindergarten (now marked unsafe).
+About all the 110 houses collapsed except for a recently built blockhouse and a Kindergarten (now marked unsafe).
 We distributed 120 School bags, stationery, and toys to school children.
-21 bags + kits were sent to a Kindergarten ran by local and a cheerful Shaman in Mandray village, which was still 2 hours hike from our station, Gati.
-Rest of the bags were distributed Kindergarten to Class 5 of Government School students jun Gati.
+21 bags + kits were sent to a Kindergarten ran by a local and a cheerful Shaman in Mandray village, which was still 2 hours hike from our station, Gati.
+The rest of the bags were distributed to the students of Kindergarten to Class 5 of Government School students jun Gati.

 Most of the students were either helping their parents in rice planting or away visiting their relatives in this monsoon vacation.
-So we left the absent students’ bags + kits with local volunteer there, who will hand over the supplies to those kids upon their return to school.
+So we left the a bags + kits for absentees with the local volunteers there, who will hand over the supplies to those kids upon their return to school.
 Medicines were provided to Gati Health Post, which was rebuilt from the foundation by Beebal Limbu, his friends and locals there.
-Volunteers of Acupuncture Without Borders (AWB) provided community-style acupuncture in-group settings for Post trauma stress disorder.
+Volunteers of Acupuncture Without Borders (AWB) provided community-style acupuncture in group settings for Post-trauma stress disorder.

 Thank you Upaya Zen Center, Joan Halifax, Tora and Janaki for organizing school bags for the Kids.